JunoLab/Weave.jl/doc/src/getting_started.md

   - HTML: [gadfly_md_sample.html](examples/gadfly_md_sample.html)
   - pdf: [gadfly_md_sample.pdf](examples/gadfly_md_sample.pdf)

-*Producing pdf output requires that you have XeLatex installed.*
+*Producing pdf output requires that you have pdflatex installed.*

 You can Weave the files to your working directory using: